anefzaoui/fitText/README.md

 The solution would be to resize the font size of the text; i.e. scale it up or down as needed in order for it to fit.

+## Install and Requirements

+Simply run `npm install` from within the cloned repo.
+This will install `express`, `mocha`, `chai`, and `Puppeteer`

+## Try it

+- `npm start` will open a server on port `3000` to preview a test page that provides input field and 2 range sliders for both the width and the height of the box containing the text so you can change box and see how the result will look like.

+- `npm run test` will run mocha against `./test/fitText.test.js` and produce results in the console.

 ## Methodology

-As far as I understand the challenge; there are to methods to accomplish this.
+As far as I understand the challenge; there are mainly to ways/methods to accomplish this.

 "Mathematical", and "Graphical".